stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

         l.sfnei r16, 0
 ```

+When looking at the glibc build I noticed the `.eh_frame` data for
-The eh_frame is missing for futex-internal.
-The one were unwinding is failing
+`__futex_abstimed_wait_cancelable64` is missing from futex-internal.o.
+The one
-we find it was completely mising `.cfi` directives.
-This means something is
+where unwinding is failing we find it was completely mising `.cfi` directives.
-wrong with GCC.
+This means something is wrong with GCC

 ```c